 In recent years, the approval of regional trail expansions is likely to increase the attractiveness of Vergas as both a destination for recreation and a place to live.
 This includes both the Pelican Rapids to Perham Trail in Otter Tail County and the Heartland Trail in Becker County.
+The map above depicts the planned route of the Perham to Pelican Rapids trail, planned for the coming years in Otter Tail County.
+Connections from this trail to Vergas could increase visitor traffic and make the city a more desirable place to live for recreational purposes, as residents currently only have county highways to use to exit town via bicycles.

 See Appendix C for an outline of resources available for expanding trail connections.